 After receiving my Doctorate in Biomedical Sciences from Tulane University, I headed for Texas and began my postdoctoral work at Texas A&M Institute for Regenerative Medicine.
 For several years, I had the opportunity to expand my MSC research program more towards the translational side.
 We discovered a novel way to pre-activate the MSCs to express and secrete potentially therapeutic molecules by culturing them in 3D.
 After my postdoctoraI work I served as an Instructor at Texas A&M and also as an adjunct faculty member at UMHB.
 I joined UMHB as a full-time faculty member fall of 2014 and started teaching students about the wonders of biology and medicine both in the classroom and in the laboratory.

-At UMHB, my focus has been on developing the Microbiology and Immunology curriculum while applying innovative teaching in the classroom.
-I have completed multiple research projects with students and served in various committees and leadership roles at UMHB including the Educational Technology Committee that I chaired for two years.
+At UMHB, my focus has been on developing the Microbiology and Immunology curriculum, student advising, and applying innovative teaching in the classroom.
+I have completed multiple research projects individually and with students and currently serve as an Academic Editor and Reviewer for numerous international peer-reviewed scientific journals.
+I have served in various committees and leadership roles at UMHB including the Educational Technology Committee that I chaired for two years and serving as a Faculty Council President.

-Subjects TaughtMicrobiology; Immunology; Regenerative Medicine; Biomolecules, Genes, and Cells; Research
+Subjects TaughtMicrobiology; Immunology; Regenerative Medicine; Biology for Science Majors I; Research

 Degrees EarnedB.S, Biochemistry, University of Oulu; M.S., Biochemistry (Biotechnology and Molecular Biology), University of Oulu; Ph.D, Biomedical Sciences, Tulane University